Quantum Cloning Machines and the Applications: Universal quantum cloning machines

 This cloning machine is realized by superposition of states in which some of the input states are permutated into one part of the maximally entangled states.
 Since $s_M=s_M(I^{\otimes N}\otimes s_{M-N})$, and the mapping of $s_{M-N}$ on the $M-N$ maximally entangled states is: $(s_{M-N}\otimes I^{M-N})|\Phi^+\rangle^{\otimes(M-N)}$, the cloning transformation may be rewritten as:

 In fact this coincides with the UQCM (\ref{FanClone}).
 Here the complicated coefficients (\ref{Fancoefficients}) proposed for optimal cloning machine can be naturally obtained.
 Also it can be simply seen that the transformation (\ref{UnifiedUQCM}) is equivalent to the construction (\ref{Werner}) if the ancillary states are traced out.
 So the UQCM can be simply constructed, we can symmetrize the $N$ input pure states and halves of some maximally entangled states, while other halves of the maximally entangled states are ancillary states.
 This simplify dramatically the construction of the UQCM theoretically and its physical implementation becomes easier.
 If maximally entangled states are available, the UQCM is to symmetrize the input pure states with one sides of the maximally entangled states.
-Indeed, some experiments follow this scheme.
+Indeed, some experiments follow this scheme \cite{667603820020426} which we will review in physical realization section.